wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

 (although not mentioned explicitly in this paper) container processes will be kept alive for a while after the function completes, which can be reused immediately to serve any new request to the same function on the same worker node to avoid the cold start latency.
+The frontend scheduler will also maintain the "sticky route", and dispatches requests to the same function to the same worker node to better utilize warm containers.
+Multiple instances of the same function can be started in parallel, and these instances are considered as stateless in a sense that they do not share any run time states except the underlying data storage.